RobertsR113/Projects/java-projects/javafx-staff-management-system/README.md

 * Storage - Users are saved and loaded from a .txt file.

 ## How To Test:
-1. Download `javafx-staff-management-system`
+1. Download the project `javafx-staff-management-system`
-2. Download `IntelliJ`
+2. Install `IntelliJ IDEA`
 3. In IntelliJ: Click on `Open` -> Find and Select `javafx-staff-management-system`
 4. Run/main method found in:
 `javafx-staff-management-system\StaffManagementSystem\src\main\java\com\example\Launch.java`